facebookarchive/AsyncDisplayKit/docs/_docs/adoption-guide-2-0-beta1.md

 #### Collection / Table API Updates

-AsyncDisplayKit's collection and table APIs have been moved from the view space (`collectionView`, `tableView`) to the node space (`collectionNode`, `tableNode`).
+Texture's collection and table APIs have been moved from the view space (`collectionView`, `tableView`) to the node space (`collectionNode`, `tableNode`).

 - Search your project for `tableView` and `collectionView`.
 Most, if not all, of the data source / delegate methods have new node versions.

-It is important that developers using AsyncDisplayKit understand that an ASCollectionNode is backed by an ASCollectionView (a subclass of UICollectionView).
+It is important that developers using Texture understand that an ASCollectionNode is backed by an ASCollectionView (a subclass of UICollectionView).
 ASCollectionNode runs asynchronously, so calling number -numberOfRowsInSection on the collectionNode is different than calling it on the collectionView.

 For example, let's say you have an empty table.
 You insert `100` rows and then immediately call -tableView:numberOfRowsInSection.
 This will return `0` rows.
 If you call -waitUntilAllUpdatesAreCommitted after insertion (waits until the collectionNode synchronizes with the collectionView), you will get 100, _but_ you might block the main thread.
 A good developer should rarely (or never) need to use -waitUntilAllUpdatesAreCommitted.
 If you update the collectionNode and then need to read back immediately, you should use the collectionNode API.
 You shouldn't need to talk to the collectionView.